Comcast/xCOMPASS/COMPASS.md

 |  **Voice and   Video**: Does the application collect voice or video  data? |

 <h2> COMPASS Questionnaire </h2>
-The threats are categorized by FIPPs (Fair Information Practice Principles), the principles which guide privacy regulation, developed in 1974.
+The threats are categorized by <a href="https://www.fpc.gov/resources/fipps/">FIPPs (Fair Information Practice Principles)</a>, the principles which guide privacy regulation.
 This makes it easy to understand which threat category a question falls under.
 Each question has a persona linked - if you would like to see an example persona for each combination listed here, use <a href="personas.md">this</a> link.

 <h3> Accountability and Auditing </h3>